How To Get From Earning $6/hr to $1,000/hr

 One of my past coaching clients was a high-profile investor, W, who ran his own investment business.
 At that time, he was earning $4,000 euros every month (mainly passive income) and wanted to raise that to $10,000 euros.
 (1 EU is about 1.14 USD as of 2015.)

-Talking to W, I realized his major blocks preventing him from jumping to a higher income tier were (a) he often spent significant time, at least 2-3 hours a day, on low-impact activities like checking Facebook and email, and (b) he would spend a lot of his time helping people and companies for free when he could be paid for his effort.
+Talking to W, I realized his major blocks preventing him from jumping to a higher income tier were (a) he often spent significant time, at least 2-3 hours a day, on low-value activities like checking Facebook and email, and (b) he would spend a lot of his time helping people and companies for free when he could be paid for his effort.

 While it’s not an issue to help others for free (I do that all the time with friends and strangers), (b) was a serious issue for W as he would spend copious of his time each week, including time in his own work hours, doing personal favors for others — sometimes without reciprocation or appreciation.
 Because he would give away so much of his time for free, he often wound up feeling drained.
 It was also arguable whether those people actually appreciated his help as well; some wouldn’t even follow up on the help he rendered!